posborne/dnav/README.md

 Install It
 ----------

-There are two steps to install dnav in your system and make it usable.
-These steps are the following:

-1. Install dnav by cloning the git repo to your home directory as follows
+Install dnav by cloning the git repo to your home directory as follows

     $ git clone https://github.com/posborne/dnav ~/.dnav

-2. Enable shell integration (which allows dnav to modify your current working directory) by adding the following to your `.bashrc`, `.zshrc`, or other shell configuration file.
+Enable shell integration (which allows dnav to modify your current working directory) by adding the following to your `.bashrc`, `.zshrc`, or other shell configuration file.

     source ~/.dnav/dnav-shell.sh